 Feast of All Saints

-Throughout the church year, we designate specific dates to remember known saints, but what about saints that are unknown, whose stories are untold?
+Throughout the church year, we designate specific dates to remember known saints, but what about saints who are unknown, whose stories are untold?
 This is the Feast of All Saints (Տօն Ամենայն Սրբոց, Հնոց եւ Նորոց, Յայտից եւ Անյայտից).
-Although always celebrated on a Saturday, the actual date on which the feast is observed varies depending on the length of the season of the Cross, which begins with the Feast of the Exaltation of the Holy Cross and ends on the Sunday nearest November 18th.
-(Unlike the Roman Catholic Church, the Armenian Church does not celebrate this feast on November 1 unless it happens to fall on that date in a particular year).
+Although always celebrated on a Saturday, the actual date on which the feast is observed varies depending on the length of the season of the Cross, which begins begins on the Sunday preceding the Feast of the Exaltation of the Cross with a week of fasting, and ends on the Sunday nearest November 18th.

-It’s important to remember that those who live holy lives do not become saints only when the Church officially recognizes and canonizes them.
+It is important to remember that those who live holy lives do not become saints only when the Church officially recognizes and canonizes them.
 In other words, the Church does not make saints, God makes saints.
-So, naturally there are those who have lived a holy life and were just as dedicated to Jesus Christ as the saints we know and remember, but to us are unknown.
-The Church, through the eyes of faith, recognizes certain people as saints, but also proclaims that others are also restfully living in the presence of Christ and praying for us – as Saints.
-The Feast of All Saints, the Old and the New, the Known and the Unknown, remembers them.
+So, naturally there are individuals who lived a holy life and were just as dedicated to Jesus Christ as the saints we know and remember, but to us are unknown.
+The Church, through the eyes of faith, recognizes certain people as saints, but also proclaims others as restfully living in the presence of Christ and praying for us as Saints.
+The Feast of All Saints, the Old and the New, the Known and the Unknown remembers them.

-And we, as the Church, have the privilege of asking the Saints to pray or intercede for us as we believe they are still members of the Church, the Body of Christ, even if they have passed on.
+And we, as the Church, have the privilege of asking the Saints to pray or intercede for us as we believe they are still members of the Church, the Body of Christ, even after they have passed on.
 Intercession in the Armenian Church is understood as the Armenian word «բարեխօսութիւն» (parekhosootyoon) implies – to put in a good word and speak on our behalf to God.
-Just as any believer would rightfully ask a fellow believer to pray (mediate or intercede) for them, we ask all of the saints to do the same.
+Just as any believer would rightfully ask a fellow believer to pray (mediate or intercede) for them, we ask those designated as Saints to do the same.

 One of the lectionary readings for this day tells us that we are surrounded by a great cloud of witnesses who cheer us on to live a holy and saintly life, to run the race of perseverance as we fix our eyes on Jesus.
 Together, the Saints, the old and the new, the known and the unknown, have run that race and have persevered.
 They have shaped and built the Church and modeled what it looks like to be Christian.
 And as Christians, we are called to be more than just inspired by the Saints.
 We are called to emulate their very lives and actions.
 As we ask all Saints to intercede for us,